The Big Benefits to Syntax Changes in FlexSim 2017

 So, when you see an expression written in FlexSim’s new dot syntax, it’s easy to interpret what it’s saying.
 The dot always means “access,” which allows you to access properties and methods associated with objects and variables.
 Take the following line as an example:

 In this example, “current” is a reference to a 3D object we’re currently working with.
 A dot signifies a property we’re trying to access: the object’s name.
 Another dot calls a method to check if that name starts with the string “Processor.”

-So why make this change?
+So why make syntax changes in FlexSim now?
 There are actually three critical benefits as a result of the dot syntax update.